CSQianDong/CSQianDong.github.io/_pages/about.md

 1. **Information Retrieval**: Traditional and neural approaches for text retrieval and text reranking.

-2. **LLM Applications**: Retrieval-Augmented Generation (RAG), exploring how to leverage retrieved information to enhance the capabilities and efficiency of generative models.
+2. **LLM Applications**: Retrieval-Augmented Generation, exploring how to leverage retrieved information to enhance the capabilities and efficiency of generative models.

-3. **Foundation LLM Architectures**: Novel architectures for large language models (LLMs) targeting long-input and long-output scenarios, with a focus on hardware-algorithm co-design, as well as the corresponding pre-training and post-training techniques.
+3. **LLM Architectures**: Novel architectures for LLMs targeting long-input and long-output scenarios, with a focus on hardware-algorithm co-design.

 I also served as a reviewer/PC-member for SIGIR, ACL, WWW, CIKM, COLING, AAAI, TOIS and etc.